oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

 The `CLIENT_ID` and `CLIENT_SECRET` are used to obtain a Bearer token for authentication, the Bearer token is then used for making API calls to retrieve secrets from HCP Vault Secrets.
 Once authenticated, the secrets can be retrieved using the HashiCorp Vault API.

+The generated token is cached and reused until it expires, minimizing API calls to the HCP Vault Secrets.

 Secrets can be retrieved from the following API endpoint:
 `https://api.cloud.hashicorp.com/secrets/2023-11-28/organizations/$HCP_ORG_ID/projects/$HCP_PROJECT_ID/apps/$APP_NAME/secrets`